 It is through this process…and thus only at these biennial conventions…that new World’s Records are official recognized, having gone through the proper and consistent processes of the Records Program.
 Until this official recognition has taken place, it is proper to refer to any such “candidates” only as potential, or pending, world's records.

 The Club periodically publishes various record books and booklets to showcase the complied information:

 Every six (6) years a new edition of the Club’s all-time record book, Bowhunting Big Game Records of North America, is published.
 Not only do these sizeable, hardbound masterpieces contain the up-to-date listing of all animals in the Records archives, they also each contain a wealth of valuable, educational and entertaining information and editorial content unique to each edition.
-The most current all-time record book is the 8th Edition (published in 2017), which means the 9th Edition will be due out in 2023.
+The most current all-time record book is the 9th Edition (published in 2023).

 At the close of each recording period, and between the publications of the all-time record book, the Club publishes Recording Period Statistical Summaries.These booklets list specifically the entries accepted during that two-year recording period and serve as an addendum to the most current all-time record book.
 These statistical summary booklets also contain tremendously valuable information pertaining to entry distribution and growth, by species, as well as general statistics gleaned from the entry materials, such as shot distance, age of hunters, popular equipment, etc.